Are you an early-career or aspiring journalist interested (even just a little) in covering colleges and universities?

 Q. What are the internship's dates?

-A. Roughly from early January to late May, but we're flexible to accommodate different academic schedules.
+A. Roughly from late May to late August, but we're flexible to accommodate different academic schedules.

 Q. How do I apply?